 There are many different types, sizes, and shapes of moles.
 While some moles may be considered ‘beauty marks’ and others are easily hidden beneath clothing, there are some cases where moles affect a person’s appearance or have undergone changes that may make them possible skin cancer.

-Dr. Kiener frequently removes moles for his patients.
+Dr. Kiener frequently conducts mole removal procedures for his patients.
 While dermatologists can remove moles, many patients prefer to have it done by a plastic surgeon – particularly if the moles are on the face.
 This is because plastic surgeons have special training that helps them minimize scarring.
 Dr. Kiener takes the utmost care in performing excisions so that his patients are left with the smallest possible scar.

 Most moles are benign, which means they are harmless, but some turn into skin cancer.
 The main indication that there might be a problem with a mole is a change in its appearance.
 Therefore, before removal, your doctor will examine the moles to determine if they should be biopsied.
 If that is the case, a specimen is taken and tested in the laboratory to make sure there are no cancer cells present.
 If skin cancer is found, further treatment will be needed unless the entire tumor was removed.